juturpraveen/NLP/HMM_Notes.md

 This is the probabilty of an observation happening or occuring at a give state.
 Lets say weather could be [Hot, Cold, Rainy].
 Emission probabiity tells us the probability of SPI = High on day with Weather = Hot.
 This is usually represented by a matrix of size [N, T] where N is number of states SPI can take and T is the number of observations.

 Example: P(SPI = High | Weather = Hot)

+##### Initial distribution or Initial state probabilities (∏)
+The probability that Markov chain will start in certain state.
+Since we have 2 possible states, initial probabilities can be ∏ = [ ½, ½ ]